yogin1611/portfolio/README.md

-Deployed using Vercel on heerath.vercel.app
+Deployed using Vercel on https://heerath.vercel.app